mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. Deploy a public 2nd generation Google Cloud Function with the following implementation:
     - [Generate embeddings](./google-cloud-functions/embeddings/)

-    Replace the `PROJECT_ID` and `LOCATION` placeholders before deploying the function.
+    Replace the `PROJECT_ID` and `LOCATION` placeholders in the file [google-cloud-functions/embeddings/main.py](google-cloud-functions/embeddings/main.py) before deploying the function.
+   > Note: The `LOCATION` parameter defines the region where the cloud function will run, make sure this region supports *VertexAI Model Garden*. `europe-west1` does not.

     If you have the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install) installed, run the following deployment command.

     ```sh
     gcloud functions deploy generate-embeddings \
       --region=us-central1 \
       --gen2 \
       --runtime=python311 \
-      --source=./google-cloud-functions/generate-embeddings/ \
+      --source=./google-cloud-functions/embeddings/ \
       --entry-point=generate_embeddings \
       --trigger-http \
       --allow-unauthenticated